EddieBreeg/glslExplorer/README.md

 - **Slider sensitivity**: How sensitive should the sliders be for the custom shader parameters
 - **Render pass**: Selects the output texture currently being displayed on screen

+### View options

+UI can be toggled by pressing tab.
+Fullscreen mode can also be toggled by pressing F11.
+Both options are accessible in the View menu, at the top of the screen when UI is visible.

 ### Navigation

 To pan the view, simply click and drag.
 To zoom in and out, hold shift and click and drag to the right/left.